Sunday, December 28, 2025

 When we watched ten seasons of NCIS and seven years of JAG, I was working and serving in related capacities.
 But right now, we just watched four episodes in the series Rosemary & Thyme and I am not English, a woman, or a gardener.
 The author has a job to do, of course, but the viewer or reader must also bring a willing suspension of differencing or it would be impossible to be saddened by the tragedy of Frankenstein’s monster who never asked for his fate and brought about his own destruction.

-You do not have to be Italian to understand The Godfather or Goodfellas.
+You do not have to be Italian (or Sicilian) to understand The Godfather and Goodfellas.
 But where are the dramas about Luigi Galvani, Alessandro Volta, Guglielmo Marconi, and Enrico Fermi?
 For the Historical Astronomy Division of the AAS, in 2022, I wrote about Nobel laureate Riccardo Giacconi’s discovery of the X-ray star.
 On the other hand, a friend had to say the name out loud before I heard anything ethnic in the Cordwainer Smith character Magno Taliano.
 It was his wife, Dolores Oh, who commanded our attention.
-Magno Taliano came from a universe with servile underpeople derived from animals: C’Mell, D’joan, and a million others.
+They came from a universe with servile underpeople derived from animals: C’Mell, D’Joan, and a million others.
 That sociology was compelling.

 Understand that after my mother divorced my father, we never saw the Italian side of the family.
-We were ethnically Hungarian and you don’t find a lot of them in science fiction even though our modern scientific age was very much their own special creation.
+We were ethnically Hungarian and you don’t find a lot of them in science fiction even though our modern scientific age of nuclear power, computers, and jet propulsion was very much their own special creation.

 THE LEGEND OF THE MARTIANS